Mario Alford

-Mario Alford (born February 25, 1992) is an American gridiron football wide receiver for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He played college football at West Virginia.
+Mario Alford (born February 25, 1992) is an American professional football wide receiver and return specialist for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He played college football for the West Virginia Mountaineers, earning first-team All-American honors in 2014.

 Professional career

 Cincinnati Bengals

-Alford was drafted by the Cincinnati Bengals in the seventh round, 238th overall, in the 2015 NFL Draft.
+Alford was selected by the Cincinnati Bengals in the seventh round, 238th overall, in the 2015 NFL draft.
 He played in one game his rookie year with the Bengals registering one catch for 15 yards.
 On September 3, 2016, he was released by the Bengals.

 New York Jets

-On November 16, 2016, Alford was signed to the Jets' practice squad.
+On November 16, 2016, Alford was signed to the practice squad of the New York Jets.
 He was released by the team on December 6, 2016.

 Cleveland Browns

-Alford was signed to the Browns' practice squad on December 13, 2016.
+Alford was signed to the Cleveland Browns' practice squad on December 13, 2016.
 He was promoted to the active roster on December 17, 2016.

 On September 1, 2017, Alford was waived by the Browns during roster cutdowns.

 Chicago Bears

 On September 12, 2017, Alford was signed to the Chicago Bears' practice squad.